lblod/kieslijsten-converter/README.md

 A line is commented in the convert-to-ttl script where the function update_kieslijsten is called.
 It allows the lijstnummers for the kieslijsten to be updated given that the information generated in the previous step is already in the database (so it keeps the old uris but recomputes the kieslijst numbers based on the lijsten.csv).

 ## extra scripts

+#### getting the constructed data

+In the folder `constructed-data` you will find one or more construct queries that will give you all the values that have been inserted to the database per election year.
+You can run these to get all the triples for the election.

 #### create-fusiegemeenten.rb